GreatQuestion/gq_take_home/README.md

 For the purpose of this exercise, the researcher will only be issuing coupon codes to the candidate.

-After the interview is complete, the researcher sends the candidate the incentive which they then redeem.
+After the survey is complete, the researcher sends the candidate a link to the incentive, which they then redeem.

 This is a basic application for managing that process.

 ## Current functionality